Sam Loxton

 Samuel John Everett Loxton OBE (29 March 1921 – 3 December 2011) was an Australian cricketer, footballer and politician.
 Among these three pursuits, his greatest achievements were attained on the cricket field; he played in 12 Tests for Australia from 1948 to 1951.
-A right-handed all-rounder, Loxton was part of Don Bradman's Invincibles, who went through the 1948 tour of England undefeated, an unprecedented achievement that has never been matched.
-As well as being a hard-hitting middle-order batsman, Loxton was a right-arm fast-medium swing bowler who liked to aim at the upper bodies of the opposition, and an outfielder with an accurate and powerful throw.
+A right-handed all-rounder, Loxton was part of the Invincibles, who went through the 1948 tour of England undefeated, an unprecedented achievement that has never been matched.
+As well as being a hard-hitting batsman, Loxton was a right-arm swing bowler who liked to aim at the upper bodies of the opposition, and an outfielder with an accurate and powerful throw.
 After being dropped from the national team, Loxton represented Victoria for seven more seasons before retiring from first-class cricket.
 He served as an administrator after his playing days were over and spent 24 years as a Liberal Party member of the Victorian Legislative Assembly.
 Up until 1946, Loxton also played in the Victorian Football League (VFL) for St Kilda as a forward.
 In all three arenas, he was known for his energetic approach.

 Educated at Wesley College, Melbourne, Loxton first gained prominence as an Australian rules football player.
 After debuting in 1942, he played 41 games in the VFL for St Kilda as a forward, kicking a total of 114 goals before retiring at the end of the 1946 season to concentrate on his cricket career.
 In 1944, he headed St Kilda's goal-kicking aggregate with 52 goals and placed second in the club's Best and Fairest.
 Loxton served in a tank division during World War II and made his first-class cricket debut in 1946–47.
 He scored 232 not out, which remains a record for any Australian player on his first-class debut.
 After a strong first season, Loxton was selected to make his Test debut in the final match of the 1947–48 home series against India.
 Australia had already won the series and used the last match to trial their young talent.
 Loxton seized his opportunity, scoring 80 and taking three wickets, securing himself a position on the 1948 England tour.